MFA and password hashing

 Complete isolation across backend, WebSocket, agent, and viewer.
 RBAC on every endpoint — no cross-tenant access possible.

 Tenants without verified trust cannot combine download and execution.
-Extended trust carries a 30-day TTL with a recorded reason.
-Network block rules also apply to registration, terminal, and scripts.
+Extended trust carries a 30-day TTL.
+Network block rules also apply to registration and terminal.

 Obfuscated binaries with no .pdb files, auto-updates verified by SHA-256 and URL allowlist.
-Enroll tokens carry expiry and max-use limits.
+Enroll tokens carry expiry and max-use limits; agent installers cannot be renamed from the platform.

 Blocked executions land in script_logs with the exact reason.
 Trust-level changes carry timestamp, user, and reason.